dijasila/GPAW/doc/summerschools/summerschool22/submitting.rst

 Using MyQueue
 =================

-The command ``mq`` acts as a GPAW-aware front-end to the queue system.
+The command ``mq`` acts as a front-end to the queue system.
 Usage::

   mq submit -R CORES:TIME script

-Submit a GPAW Python script via the configures queueing system.
+Submit a GPAW Python script via the configured queueing system.

 positional arguments:
   script: